Ullvang/frontend-mentor-skilled-elearning-landing-page/README.md

 # Svelte + Vite

-This template should help get you started developing with Svelte in Vite.
+This site was created with Svelte and Vite.

 # Frontend Mentor - Skilled e-learning landing page